thiagofigcosta/OS-X-ACPI-Battery-Driver/README.md

 ### Change Log:

+2017-08-28 v1.80

+- Fix problem of losing battery icon on 10.13 High Sierra beta.
+It is a new timing bug introduced in High Sierra.
+Delaying the first poll and battery status publish fixes it.
+StartupDelay configuration is removed (not used, has no effect if specified in ACPI override).
+New configuration item FirstPollDelay is default at 7500.
+Slower computers may need a longer delay (for my Lenovo u430, 3500 is too short, 4000 is long enough).

 2017-08-26 v1.71

 - Fix problem with Activity Monitor "Energy" tab, by changing class names to AppleSmartBatteryManager and AppleSmartBattery